shivannis/xandr-docs-public/xandr-docs/articles/monetize/working-with-third-party-buying-filters.md

 - **Available Domain Lists:** This section contains the lists that you have not yet selected.
 - **Chosen Domain Lists:** This section contains the lists that you have selected.
 Depending on your selection for the **Include/Exclude  specific list of domains** (above), the domains in these lists will either be restricted from bidding, or will be the only domains in which you can bid.

-Limit the Countries That You Can Target
+## Limit the countries that you can target

 The first section of the **3rd-Party Buying Filters** section allow the creation of a list of countries.
 These countries will be the only locations in which your campaigns will be able to purchase third-party impressions.
 This allows you to be more efficient when creating campaigns because you will have a smaller list of countries from which to define geographic targeting.